-Although it’s the diesels most people will go for, the T8 Twin Engine plug-in hybrid grabs the headlines with its impressive performance and economy claims – and its sizeable company car tax savings.
+Although it’s the diesels most people will go for, the T6 and T8 Twin Engine plug-in hybrids grab the headlines with their impressive performance and economy claims – and sizeable company car tax savings.

-The lower-powered D4 model will be the most popular, and offers all the performance you'll need, with 190bhp on tap.
-When we tested this engine against the similarly powerful Audi Q5 2.0 TDI, it was slower; the Volvo sprinted from 0-60mph in nine seconds flat, which lagged behind the lighter Audi’s 8.2-second time.
+The lower-powered D4 model will be the most popular, and offers all the performance you'll need, with 187bhp on tap.
+However, when we tested this engine against the similarly powerful Audi Q5 2.0 TDI, it was a touch slower; the Volvo sprinted from 0-60mph in nine seconds flat, which lagged behind the lighter Audi’s 8.2-second time.
 The gap was closed during our 30-70mph in-gear acceleration test, where the XC60 took just 8.3 seconds; two tenths longer than the Audi.

 There's plenty of power, though, and you don’t need to rev the XC60 too hard to make progress.
 If you do, the Volvo’s refinement only starts to break down at higher revs, where a diesel drone comes through in the cabin.
 Keep a lid on this and the eight-speed auto manages the engine’s revs well, changing smoothly and kicking down quickly with decent response if you need a burst of acceleration.

 Higher-powered diesel models come in the form of the all-wheel-drive B4 and B5, with 194bhp and 232bhp respectively.
 Both provide swift acceleration, although the B5 takes the sprint crown, delivering a 0-62mph time of 7.1 seconds.